fefe982/DeMangleVC/special_symbols.md

 ``void __stdcall `vector vbase constructor iterator'(void *,unsigned int,unsigned int,void * (__thiscall *)(void *))``

 Library function to construct an array of class objects with virtual bases.
-Genterated constructor function for classes with virtual bases has a hidden paramter `_$initVBases$`, which controls where the virtual base should be initialized in the contrusctor.
+Genterated constructor function for classes with virtual bases has a hidden paramter `_$initVBases$`, which controls whether the virtual base should be initialized in the contrusctor.
 So the iterator function is different from `vector constructor iterator`.

 parameters: